rbbostelmann/CS50x/README.md

 #### General comments:<br>
 <p>This was probably the easiest problem set thus far.
 I enjoyed the topic, and while some of the things I wanted to implement did not work, I was never frustrated or clueless about what was happening (okay, maybe I was, but not for long!).
 I believe the main obstacles here might be using the ASCII table to make proper conditional statements, figuring out the best way to count the words, and managing the variable type conversions.</p>
 <h4> Main challenges:</h4>
 <p>As I mentioned above, I was having some trouble with the word count.
 I tried to check the string chars for '\0' imagining that it meant that it was the end of a word instead of the "extra" character of a string so that obviously did not work.
-Then I decided to only count for ASCII 32 (space) character, but I faced trouble with empty strings and with multiple space strings.
+Then I decided to only count for ASCII 32 (space) characters, but I faced trouble with empty strings and with multiple space strings.
 <br><br>
 I eventually realized that the number of words is generally going to be equal to the number of spaces +1, at least for the cases we had to check for, and that helped me to progress.
 I also spent way too much time trying to implement regex, but to my despair, C is weird even when doing that, and I could not make it work.
 I simply don't get the &variable or the * (pointer).
 Alas, it worked and I did it all by myself ᕙ( •̀ ᗜ •́ )ᕗ</p>